Excerpt 3, A Seat for the Rabble

 Sara followed his gaze to the man she disliked most.
 The sheriff of Rosbury, Sir Willard Rittman, stood beside his liege like a loyal hound his master.
 A stocky, unattractive man, the official had a short-muzzled face with narrow beady eyes set too close to a hook nose.
 An overlong black mustachio hung limply from his fleshy cheeks, and his colorful finery failed to favor him.
 By his side were his sheriff’s deputies Sweet Tom, who rarely spoke, and Geffrey Chaffer, who opened his mouth too much, revealing teeth stained pink from pinkleaf.

-Once the peasants finished gathering, Uthron whispered to Sir Bardo Lym, and he waddled off.
-He returned moments later with the condemned.
+Once the peasants finished gathering, Uthron whispered to Sir Bardo Lym, who promptly waddled off.
+Moments later, he returned with the condemned.
 Hexaar trudged uphill in nothing but breeches, revealing a hard, sunburnt body stitched with a laborer’s muscles.
 Not Linda’s husband, the girl thought fearfully.
 What will their children do?

 “Commons of Rosbury,” cried a herald she couldn’t see, “harken to your noble Lord Uthron, Lord Warden of Rosbury and bannerman to King Hexar, Lord of Loran.”